The Incredible Machine: The Incredible Machine Mega Pack

+The Incredible Machine (2011)

+Released on the iPad in 2011, the game has 64 levels (and 45 more as in-app purchases).
+It features a similar three-star system as Cut the Rope.

 Reception

 Neil Harris reported in Computer Gaming World in 1994 that showing The Incredible Machine to an engineer friend caused "a chain reaction that brought productive work to a halt at a major naval yard".

 IGN described Return of the Incredible Machine: Contraptions as "a vintage blend of educational and entertainment software at their finest".

-The developers of the series have been criticized by fans for recycling content, specifically all the games after The Incredible Machine 2, rather than creating new additions to the games.

 By 2000, the series had sold over one million copies.

+During the 4th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences honored Return of the Incredible Machine: Contraptions with the "PC Family" award.

 Legacy

 The Incredible Machine: Even More Contraptions was included in the 2005 edition of Hoyle Puzzle Games as a bonus game.

 A mobile phone version was developed by Mobile Interactions Group and published by Vivendi Games Mobile in 2006.

 A new game was announced for a download release on Xbox Live Arcade, but was later canceled.

 The Incredible Machine Mega Pack (which includes Even More Incredible Machine, The Incredible Machine 3, Return of the Incredible Machine: Contraptions, and The Incredible Machine: Even More Contraptions) was published by Playdom and released on GOG.com on October 1, 2009.

-Sid & Al's Incredible Toons and The Incredible Toon Machine are not an official part of the series, but are essentially a cartoon version of the same concept, created by Chris Cole.

 iOS

 The Incredible Machine for iOS is the first version in the series to be developed and released by Disney for the AppStore.
 This revamped version contains new art, sounds, and levels, as well as a redesigned user interface.
-Disney released The Incredible Machine on June 8, 2011 at E3 in Los Angeles, CA. The app has been retired from the app store as a decision made by Disney.
+Disney released The Incredible Machine on June 8, 2011, at E3 in Los Angeles, CA. The app has been retired from the app store as a decision made by Disney.